Premier API companies, like Stripe, implement an additional expand parameter on all their

 }

-Keeping the example from above, with Members, making a GET request to
+from above, with Members, making a GET request to /members/mem_1 would return:

 {